 Crustless Quiche with Spinach, Prosciutto and Mushroom

-A simple and delicious crustless quiche recipe with spinach, mushrooms and prosciutto.
+A simple and delicious crustless quiche recipe with spinach, mushrooms, prosciutto and gruyere.
 Perfect for brunch or served with a salad for lunch of dinner.
 Serves 6-8.

 Course Brunch, Side Dish